kadira-samples/rethinking-redux-demo/README.md

-# Rethinking Redux: Sample App
+# Rethinking Redux: Demo App

-This is a sample app written with the some new thinking to Redux with some utility tools.
+Demo App with some new patterns around Redux.

 ### Start the app